Metadata is information about your content, like its name or publication date, that’s stored within the content itself.

-As an alternative to how your template’s collection pages display metadata, you can use a Summary Block on a Regular Page.
+As an alternative to how your template’s collection pages display metadata, you can use a Summary Block on a Layout Page.

 Summary Blocks present your content, like blog posts, in magazine-style layouts.
 You can choose up to two metadata elements with each item.
 You can also create filters for categories and tags.